adisekar/AddressBook-React/README.md

    Pagination is also implemented

 5. More features:
-   Better styling (make it more pretty) ( 2 days)
+   Better styling (make it more pretty) ( 1 - 2 days)
    API to return the contacts ordered by name.
-(Did not want to do it in UI, as it will break pagination, or we need to load all the contacts all at once (bad for performance)) (1 week)
+(Did not want to do ordering in UI, as it will break pagination, or we need to load all the contacts all at once (bad for performance)) (2 - 3 days)
-   More Unit Test and Integration tests (1 - 2 weeks) Containerize it and deploy to ECS/EKS Localization/Internationalization (1 week)
+   More Unit Test and Integration tests (2- 3 days) Containerize it and deploy to ECS/EKS Localization/Internationalization (1 - 2 days)
-   Analytics Tracking (Omniture) (1 week) Accessability Issues Fix
+   Analytics Tracking (Omniture) (2 - 3 days)
+   Accessability Issues Fix (1 - 2 days)

 6. Unit Tests
    npm run test